fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 You can have react components as classes or as functions.
 React class components have a `render()` method.
 We use classes to get access to `state` and `setState` to change state.
 We build these with ES6 `class` syntax.

-To be able to do special things we get to use the special attribute `props` that carry data, functions and everything to make our application work effectively.
+To be able to do special things we get to use the special attribute `props` that carry data, functions and anything in between to make our application work effectively.

 We can also have components that *do not* extend from `React.Component`.
 We can also get access to state via *hooks*.
-We build this with ES6 arrow function syntax.
+We build this with ES6 arrow functions.
 In the past these functional components only received props and returned HTML form JSX.
 With hooks, this has changed.

-Last thing.
-You might notice on Class Components could have methods and arrow function declarations inside.
+You might notice how Class Components could have methods and arrow function declarations inside.

 **Good Rule of Thumb**:

-Use *arrow functions* on any class methods you define that aren't part of React (i.e. render(), componentDidMount()).
+Use *arrow functions* on any class methods you define that aren't part of React (i.e. render or componentDidMount.

 **React Lifecycle Methods (Class Components)**